-Jessica Guererro, representing Fuerza Unida, discussed the mission and history of the organization and highlighted the need for community trust and relationships.
+Jessica Guererro, representing Fuerza Unida, noted their mission and highlighted the need for community trust and relationships.
 She urged the City Council to consider community concerns and vote no on the SAWS Rate Restructuring.

 James Spickard expressed concern that the proposed rate structure would not encourage conservation and would disproportionately impact low and medium income households.